Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 For Non-Engineering Candidates – There are two possible exercises you could face:

-In the next part of your Network Rail assessment centre you will have to sit a numerical and verbal reasoning test (and for some, an inductive reasoning test).
+In the next part of your Network Rail Assessment Centre, you will have to complete a numerical and verbal reasoning test (and for some, an inductive reasoning test).
 These are very similar to the ones you completed earlier on in the network rail application process.

 Here are the links to our free success guides for each element again: